-You should ask learners and staff to inform you immediately of the results of a test:
+You should ask students and staff to inform you immediately of the results of a test.

-- if someone tests positive, they should follow the guidance for households with possible or confirmed coronavirus (COVID-19) infection and must continue to self-isolate for at least 7 days from the onset of their symptoms and then return onsite only if they do not have symptoms other than cough or loss of sense of smell/taste.
+If someone tests positive, they should follow the guidance for households with possible or confirmed coronavirus (COVID-19) infection and must continue to self-isolate for at least 10 days from the onset of their symptoms and then return onsite only if they do not have symptoms other than a cough or loss or change in sense of smell/taste.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
-The 7-day period starts from the day when they first became ill.
+The 10 day period starts from the day when they first became ill.
 If they still have a high temperature, they should keep self-isolating until their temperature returns to normal.
 Other members of their household should continue self-isolating for the full 14 days.

-8. Manage confirmed cases of coronavirus (COVID-19) amongst the FE provider community
+9. Manage confirmed cases of coronavirus (COVID-19) amongst the education setting community.